National Pharmaceutical Pricing Authority

 The National Pharmaceutical Pricing Authority (NPPA) is a government regulatory agency that controls the prices of pharmaceutical drugs in India.
-National Pharmaceutical Pricing Authority (NPPA) was constituted vide Government of India Resolution dated 29th August 1997 as an attached office of the Department of Pharmaceuticals (DoP), Ministry of Chemicals and Fertilizers as an independent Regulator for pricing of drugs and to ensure availability and accessibility of medicines at affordable prices.
+National Pharmaceutical Pricing Authority (NPPA) was constituted vide Government of India Resolution dated 29 August 1997 as an attached office of the Department of Pharmaceuticals (DoP), Ministry of Chemicals and Fertilizers as an independent Regulator for pricing of drugs and to ensure availability and accessibility of medicines at affordable prices.

 Drug Price Control Orders (DPCO)

-The NPPA regularly publishes lists of medicines and their maximum ceiling prices.
-On 1st April 2022 NPPA increased over 800 medicines under the National List of Essential Medicines (NELM) by over 10%. the price increased was based on the Wholesale Price Index (WPI) data provided by the office of the Economic Advisor, Ministry of Commerce and Industry, the annual change in WPI works out as 10.76607% during the calendar year 2021 over the corresponding period in 2020.
+The NPPA regularly publishes lists of medicines and their maximum selling prices.
+On 1 April 2022, NPPA increased prices of over 800 medicines under the National List of Essential Medicines (NELM) by over 10%. the price increased was based on the Wholesale Price Index (WPI) data provided by the office of the Economic Advisor, Ministry of Commerce and Industry, the annual change in WPI works out as 10.76607% during the calendar year 2021 over the corresponding period in 2020.
 The latest DPCO was released in 2013 and has a list of 384 drugs.

-On 4 December 2017, it was announced that a Multi-disciplinary committee of experts for consultation on matters about the implementation of the Drug Price Control Order (DPCO) including technicalities involved in pricing and new launches will be set up and it will have a member secretary of the National Pharmaceutical Pricing Authority (NPPA) as its convener.
+On 4 December 2017, it was announced that a multi-disciplinary committee of experts for consultation on matters about the implementation of the Drug Price Control Order (DPCO) including technicalities involved in pricing and new launches will be set up and it will have a member secretary of the National Pharmaceutical Pricing Authority (NPPA) as its convener.